john-/ham2mon/README.md

 Labels are enabled by default and currently cannot be disabled.

-## Channel Detection Log File
+## Channel Activity Log File
-Channel events can be written to file or other targets.
-Events occur when channel activity is detected as well as for ongoing activity.
+Channel events can be written to a file or external targets.
+Events occur when channel activity is detected (on/off states) as well as periodically for ongoing activity.

-By default, no channel activity is recorded.
-The type can be specified with `--log_type`.
-Current types include `fixed-field`, `debug` and `json-server`.
+By default, no channel activity is logged to external targets.
+The type can be specified with `--activity-type`.
+Current types include `fixed-field` and `json-server`.
 The default type is `none`.

-A type may support a target through the `--log_target` option.
-In the case of types the write to a file the target will be a file name.
-The default target is `channel-log`.
+A type may support a destination through the `--activity-dest` option.
+In the case of types that write to a file, the destination will be a file name.
+The default destination is `channel-log`.

-An activity log entry is written every 15 seconds (by default).
-This can be changed with `--log_active_timeout`.
-Set this to 0 to disable activity logging (channel on/off messages will still occur).
+An activity log entry is written every 15 seconds (by default) for active channels.
+This can be changed with `--activity-interval`.
+Set this to 0 to disable periodic activity logging (channel on/off messages will still occur).

-If `debug` is selected as logging type then channel events can be viewed when the `--log-level=debug` option is also selected on the command line.
+> [!NOTE]
+> Channel activity events are also automatically sent to standard application logs at the `DEBUG` level.
+This means you do not need to specify a separate channel logger to see activity events in your developer logs; simply configure `--log-level=debug`.

 See [json-server example](doc/json-server_example.md) for one way this can be used.